sentientmachine/vipsql/README.md

 # vipsql

-A vim-plugin for interacting with psql
+A vim-plugin for interacting with psql, with focus for gentoo installation x86_64 on a PC.

 ## Demo